 Even in the absence of active prefixes, an allocated autonomous system number can be used to originate BGP announcements, potentially creating operational dependencies.
 Tracking AS210288 allows detection of routing policy changes, new peering relationships, or the emergence of an actual infrastructure operator behind the Aranik name, any of which could shift routing security assessments.

 If AS210288 begins announcing IP prefixes, the operator would gain control over internet routing paths for those address blocks, influencing traffic flow and introducing dependency for accepting networks.
-At present, the impact is latent, but the profile offers a reference point to measure progression from registry entry to active network participant.
+At present, the impact is latent, but the profile offers a reference point to measure progression from registry entry to active network entity.

 Several public sources